 Fields of interest Macroeconomics, Monetary Economics, Time Series Econometrics

 Marc Giannoni joined the Federal Reserve Bank of New York in January 2011.
-He is currently a Research Officer in the Macroeconomic and Monetary Studies Function of the Research and Statistics Group.
+He is currently an Assistant Vice President in the Macroeconomic and Monetary Studies Function of the Research and Statistics Group.
 He specializes in the analysis of monetary policy.
 His current research focuses on the characterization of optimal monetary policy in the face of uncertainty, the effects of monetary policy on the aggregate economy, and the estimation of macroeconomic models in a data-rich environment.

 Marc Giannoni holds a Ph.D. in economics from Princeton University.
 He was an economist at the Swiss National Bank from 1992 to 1996, and a research economist at the Federal Reserve Bank of New York from 2000 to 2002.
 He then joined Columbia Business School where he was appointed the Roderick H. Cushman Associate Professor of Business before returning to the Federal Reserve Bank of New York.
 Giannoni is a research fellow at the National Bureau of Economic Research, a research affiliate at the Center for Economic Policy Research, and serves as an associate editor of the Journal of Business Economics and Statistics,the Journal of Money, Credit, and Banking, and of Macroeconomic Dynamics.
 He is the recipient of a grant from the National Science Foundation.